molgenis/molgenis.org/public/documentation/ref-emx.md

 Used to set range in case of int attributes

 ### lookupAttribute
+true/false, default false
-true/false to indicate that the attribute should appear in the xref/mref search dropdown in the dataexplorer
+Indicates if this attribute should appear in the xref/mref search dropdown in the dataexplorer.
+An entity inherits the lookupAttributes from the entity it extends.
+If an entity has no lookupAttributes, the labelAttribute is used in the dropdown.

 ### label
 optional human readable name of the attribute